Sow a Grass & Chamomile Lawn

-To sow a chamomile and grass lawn, throw some seeds on bare soil, cover with a little soil, and water.
 The chamomile that I use is Chamaemulum nobile (Roman Chamomile).
 This works very well in a lawn with grass.
 The grass can handle lots of foot traffic, and the chamomile smells great.
 Every year I put up a paddling pool for summer.
 It leaves behind a circle of dead grass and bare dirt.
-This article shows how I remedy this.
-Follow the slideshow, above, for step-by-step instructions.
+To sow a chamomile and grass lawn, throw some seeds on bare ground, cover with a little soil, stamp the seeds in, and water.
+Follow the photos below for step-by-step instructions.

 Chamaemelum nobile is an article I've written on the plant along with photos of it in various stages of growth.